Logotype for Rogers Sugar Inc

 • Q1 2026 revenues were $298.2 million, down from $331.3 million year-over-year, mainly due to lower sugar prices and volumes.

-• Maple segment revenues grew 8% to $72 million, with Adjusted EBITDA at $5.8 million and gross margin percentage at 10.6%.
+• Maple segment revenues increased 8% to $72 million, with adjusted EBITDA at $5.8 million and sales volume up 7–8%.

 Outlook and guidance

-• Domestic sugar demand expected to remain stable; maple sales volumes projected to rise 5% to 56 million pounds, driven by global demand.
+• Domestic sugar demand expected to remain stable; maple sales volume projected to grow 5% to 56 million pounds.

-• Production and maintenance costs, as well as distribution and admin expenses, are expected to edge higher due to market and wage increases.
+• Production, maintenance, distribution, and admin costs expected to rise slightly due to market and wage increases.

 • CapEx of approximately $27 million planned for core businesses in 2026, excluding LEAP project spending.